opnfv/barometer/docs/release/userguide/feature.userguide.rst

  * sudo permissions are required to install collectd.
  * These are instructions for Ubuntu 16.04

-To build and install these dependencies, clone the barometer repo:
+To build all the upstream plugins, clone the barometer repo:

 .. code:: c

     $ git clone https://gerrit.opnfv.org/gerrit/barometer

-Install the build dependencies
+Install the build dependencies, and build collectd:

 .. code:: bash

-    $ ./src/install_build_deps.sh
+    $ ./src/build_base_machine.sh

-To install collectd as a service and install all it's dependencies:
+To install collectd:

 .. code:: bash

-    $ cd barometer/src && sudo make && sudo make install
+    $ cd barometer/src && sudo make install

 This will install collectd as a service and the base install directory will be /opt/collectd.